zoli333/pont-exercises/03-ride-it/README.txt

   -currently you can register to a car as passenger, and remove yourself from it7

 Important:
   If you sign in as driver Do Not Try to remove/add yourself to a car, so I recommend to log in always as passenger.
-This feature is not implemented yet but is being under development.
+  This feature is not implemented yet but it is under development.

 Have fun..